SnoutBug/BeamNG_terrainMaterialCache/README.md

 #
 #

 # Textures will load normally when using proton Experimental Bleeding Edge.
-The steps below are no longer required.
+The steps below are no longer required if you can switch.
 #
 #